elCarlosSantiago/web-sprint-challenge-authentication-and-testing/README.md

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **Authentication and Testing**.
 During this sprint, you studied **authentication, JSON web tokens, unit testing, and backend testing**.
 In your challenge this week, you will demonstrate your mastery of these skills by creating **a dad jokes app**.

 This is an individual assessment.
 All work must be your own.
-All projects will be submitted to Codegrade for automated review.
+All projects will be submitted to 1 for automated review.
 You will also be given feedback by code reviewers on Monday following the challenge submission.
 For more information on the review process [click here.](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

 You are not allowed to collaborate during the sprint challenge.
 However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel should a blocker arise.